 The California state legislature is serious about privacy, with not one but two privacy laws that regulate websites – the California Online Privacy Protect Act (CalOPPA) and the California Consumer Privacy Act (CCPA).
-The CCPA is a relatively new law, going into effect on January 1st, 2020 and an enforcement date being set for July 1st, 2020 and it is one of the most comprehensive privacy laws in the United States.
-In this compliance guide, we will discuss the following with regard to the CCPA:
+The CCPA is a relatively new law, going into effect on January 1st, 2020 and an enforcement date of July 1st, 2020 and it is one of the most comprehensive privacy laws in the United States.
+In this Compliance Guide, we will discuss the following with regard to the CCPA:

 - Who this law applies to;